 Living with gratitude also tends to improve our level of alertness.
 This typically occurs because we are no longer caught up indulging in negative emotions that often cloud our judgment.
-Instead we naturally feel more fulfilled, confident and capable, and as a result we become more alert of our own behavior, of other people and of our surroundings.
-This alertness then helps us think more clearly about our life and circumstances, and as a result living with gratitude allows us to express our creativity more readily.
+Instead we naturally feel more fulfilled, confident and capable, and as a result, we become more alert to our own behavior, of other people and of our surroundings.
+This alertness then helps us think more clearly about our life and circumstances, and as a result, living with gratitude allows us to express our creativity more readily.

 To Live with Gratitude or Not to Live with Gratitude?

 That is of course a good question.
 Shakespeare put it another way when he asked the question: To be or not to be?